vltnnx/Tourims-Data-Project/README.md

 # Trave Destination Project
 The aim of this project is to create a tool to assist its users to determine their next travel destination.
-At its current stage the project offers the possibility for the users to determine their travel destination based on weather, safety, affordability, pollution, and healt care quality worldwide.
+At its current stage the project offers the possibility for the users to determine their travel destination based on weather, safety, affordability, pollution, and healt care quality worldwide utilising Tableau dashboards.

 ## Project steps
 1. Data collection: Weather data from Meteostat library, quality of life indeces from Numbeo